puetzp/vec2checkd/doc/configuration.md

 First of all some clarifications how PromQL query results are mapped to passive Icinga check results:

 * The overall "exit status", that is the Icinga host/service state is determined by comparing the value of each vector in the PromQL query result set with warning and critical thresholds.
-The most significant individual status determines the overall status (e.g. when ONE value lies within a critical threshold, the overall exit status is 2 => DOWN|CRITICAL).
+The most significant individual status determines the overall status (e.g. when ONE value lies within a critical threshold, the overall exit status is => "DOWN" / "CRITICAL").
 * A passive check result can update eiher an Icinga host object (when _only_ the host name was provided in the mapping) or a service object (when _both_ the host name and service name were provided).

 ### Prometheus